deepakrs12/react-redux-demo/README.md

 # react-redux-demo

-A react web app developed to learn react redux concepts and usecase
+A basic react web app developed to learn react redux concepts and usecase